Andrew Daoust, Assistant Professor

 RESEARCH INTERESTS

 My program of research focuses on understanding markers of risk that help us to predict which children might be at greater risk for psychopathology across their development.
 I have a particular interest in biological markers of risk (e.g., cortisol, telomeres) which might contribute to our understanding of the physiological underpinnings of psychological disorder.
-I am also interested in understanding sex differences in risk for psychopathology and how these differences in risk might be driven by social, psychological, and biological factors.
+I am also interested in understanding gender/sex differences in risk for psychopathology and how these differences in risk might be driven by social, psychological, and biological factors.

 I am currently working towards registration as a clinical psychologist in Nova Scotia.
 In my clinical training, I have developed expertise in Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) as evidence-based treatments for a wide range of disorders.